Dying Light 2: Setting

-The 2014 zombie outbreak in Harran (depicted in Dying Light) ended with the death of all of the city's citizens, with no reported survivors.
-The Global Relief Effort (GRE) is able to develop a vaccine for the Harran Virus, ending the threat of the zombie pandemic.
-Despite promises to cease all research on the virus, the GRE continued experimenting on it in secret for military purposes.
-In 2021, a mutated variant of the virus named Tachytransmissive Harran Virus (THV) escapes a GRE lab and starts a second pandemic that spreads faster than the first, sweeping across the world in an event called "The Fall".
-The vaccine and Antizin are ineffective against the new strain of THV, but its effects can be suppressed with ultraviolet light.
+The game takes place after the events of Dying Light; the 2014 rabies-like outbreak in the fictional city of Harran (the setting of Dying Light) ended with the “death” of all of the people in Harran.
+The international organization called the Global Relief Effort (GRE) was eventually able to develop a vaccine for the Harran Virus, ending the threat of a global pandemic, but the GRE continued experimenting on the virus in secret, intending to use it as a biological weapon.

+In 2021, a mutated variant of the virus, named the Tachytransmissive Harran Virus (THV), escaped a GRE lab and started a second, more deadly pandemic that spread faster than the first, sweeping across the world and causing millions to transform into monsters.
+In an event called "The Fall", the GRE's vaccine and "Antizin" (antidote that delays the symptoms) became ineffective against the new strain of THV, but if an individual were to be infected their symptoms could be suppressed with ultraviolet light, which could also be used to ward off and harm the infected.

 By 2036, fifteen years after the Fall, much of the world's population has been wiped out, human civilization has been reduced to a handful of scattered settlements, with the fictional walled European city of Villedor being one of the largest.
 Originally quarantined by the GRE, Villedor was spared the worst of the pandemic thanks to its quarantine walls keeping the hordes of infected out of the city.
 Control of the city is split between several factions, including the militaristic Peacekeepers, the independent Survivors, and the violent Renegades.

-The main protagonist Aiden Caldwell is a Pilgrim, an individual brave enough to make the dangerous trek between human settlements.
+The main protagonist Aiden Caldwell is a Pilgrim: an individual brave enough to make the dangerous trek between human settlements.
 He decides to travel to Villedor in order to search for his lost sister, Mia.

 Plot

-Aiden makes his way to the city of Villedor after being notified that there is an informant that knows the whereabouts of Vincent Waltz, a doctor who experimented on Aiden and Mia when they were children, in hopes that Waltz knows Mia's location.
-Aiden meets the informant, but is bitten by a Volatile and infected.
-The informant gives Aiden a working GRE electronic key, warning him that if Waltz gets his hands on it, Villedor is doomed.
-He instructs Aiden to take the key to the "Fish Eye" and hand it to a woman named Lawan.
-The informant is captured and executed by Waltz while Aiden flees, making his way further into Villedor.
+Aiden, a 20 year old survivor of the Fall and a Pilgrim—a brave traveler who delivers goods and information between settlements—has been making his way to the city of Villedor.
+After being told by Spike how to contact a man named Dylan who knows the whereabouts of Vincent Waltz, a doctor who experimented on Aiden and his sister Mia when they were children to find a cure for THV, but were separated due to a terrible incident in the lab, Aiden contacts Dylan over the radio & meets with him.
+However, Aiden is attacked & bitten by a Volatile and becomes infected with THV.
+After saving Dylan from a group of Renegades, Dylan gives Aiden a working GRE electronic key, warning him that if Waltz were to get his hands on it, Villedor would be doomed.
+He then instructs Aiden to take the key to the "Fish Eye", and find a woman named Lawan.
+Dylan proceeds to open a fan duct, and sends Aiden through before shutting & locking it.
+Aiden watches as Waltz executes Dylan and then proceeds to chase Aiden, making his way further into Villedor.